 Especially when you’re fund-raising?

 Right.
 I’m a dreamer.
 There’s a role for everyone.
 I’ve got several friends who are in public life, and I admire them greatly.
 One of my old roommates is a congressman in Vermont, and he is wonderful.
 Public life is a very specific role – you have to work with other people’s ideas and stay within white lines.

 “I mean, if you want to save American lives, you’d be better off reducing the obesity rate - put some taxes on Big Macs.
 That will save a lot more lives than preventing more 9/11’s. ”

 What do you think of Obama generally, as a person?

-I think he has an excellent general policy mind and he has good common sense.
-He made good judgments early in his administration on what the general outline of U.S. foreign and domestic policy should be.
+I think he has an excellent general policy mind, and he has good common sense.
+He made good judgments early in his administration on the general outline of U.S. foreign and domestic policy.
 He recognized solving the financial crisis should take top priority.
 He was correct in implementing healthcare at the same time.
 He was correct in the way he reshaped his foreign policy, focusing on terror and WMDs and pulling out of distractions like the Iraq war.

 How Barack Obama’s legacy is remembered will be up to the history books.
 What do you hope America does in the next four years under the new leadership or term?
 What steps do you think America can take?
 How do you think things will play out?

-The movement is heading more and more towards the extreme programmatic and tactical ideas.
-They are quite closed off from the rest of society – they drink their own bath water.
+The movement is heading more and more towards extreme programmatic and tactical ideas.
+They are quite closed off from the rest of society – they drink their own bathwater.
 I think this is the reason for their extremism.
 If they seize control of all branches of government, I fear that they are going to take extreme actions.
-If they take the House, Senate and the Presidency and they already have five votes in the Supreme Court I would expect them to abolish the filibuster in the senate and put through a radical program.
+If they take the House, Senate and the Presidency and they already have five votes in the Supreme Court, I would expect them to abolish the filibuster in the senate and put through a radical program.

 Right.
 So, I guess we will have to wait and see if history will be kind to Obama.